alshedivat/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate at <span style="color:blue">École Polytechnique Fédérale de Lausanne </span>  and the <span style="color:blue"> Swiss Finance Institute </span>.
+I am a PhD candidate at `École Polytechnique Fédérale de Lausanne` and the `Swiss Finance Institute`.
 My research interests are in macro-finance, machine Learning, and asset pricing.
 I received the **2021 CESifo Distinguished Affiliate** award, was a runner-up for the **ESRB Ieke van den Burg Prize 2021**, and received the PhD grant at **20th Macro-Finance Society Workshop**.

 > I will be a visiting assistant professor at the Bendheim Center for Finance at Princeton University in the Fall of 2023.